sametsenturka/llm-agent-dev/README.md

 - AI-powered agents that can do several tasks using natural language commands.
 - Built with `phidata` and `groq`.

-I used Groq (llama-3.3-70b-versatile) which provides a Free API Key & 1200Tokens per sec.
+I used Groq (llama-3.3-70b-versatile) which provides a Free API Key & 1200Tokens/second.

 ## 🚀 Features